 One has only to read William Osler to marvel at the remarkable vocation of medical teaching; for, teaching in general and medical teaching in particular, is a ‘calling’ (vocal – vocation).
 As Osler would indicate –“I desire no other epitaph—no hurry about it, I may say—than the statement that I taught medical students in the wards, as I regard this as by far the most useful and important work I have been called upon to do.”
-(11) Each of us will undoubtedly recall remarkable teachers that we had in medical college who inspired us and who were somehow, often intangibly, different.
+(6) Each of us will undoubtedly recall remarkable teachers that we had in medical college who inspired us and who were somehow, often intangibly, different.
+I was fortunate to go through a formal course in medical ethics when I was in medical college.
+However, the greater impact on me was what I observed of my medical teachers – a large number, committed and sensitive to patient and student needs and what I would describe as generally good and genuine human beings.

 There is no excuse for the absence of learning in medicine – graduates once armed with a certificate to practice, will interact with the public with competence or incompetence, based on what they have imbibed in medical college.
 They will also embody, or not, the values of the medical profession that we and the public should take for granted – compassion and empathy in the face of visible and hidden suffering, humility when faced with the limits of knowledge and understanding, equanimity when confronted by the highs and lows of professional life, a passion for constant learning in the knowledge that the science of medicine is continuously advancing and changing, and a moral compass that allows us to choose right from wrong, or the greater good.
 These are colossal tasks for a medical educator.
 The easy “out” is to blame the current generation of students as uncommitted, superficial, of lower quality, unsuited to the medical profession, inordinately attached to their inanimate hand held devices and as a result, incapable of relating to the needs of ‘animate’ patients.
 The harder option is to look at ourselves in the mirror, as medical educators, and ask how much we have abrogated the role entrusted to us by following a policy of passivity that ‘hopes’ that medical students will “somehow” imbibe what is expected of them during their stay in medical college.